mprinc/vscode-docs/docs/remote/ssh.md

 ## Opening a terminal on a remote host

 Opening a terminal on the remote host from VS Code is simple.
-Once connected, **any terminal window** you open in VS Code (**Terminal > New Terminal**) will automatically run on the remote host rather than locally.
+Once connected, **any terminal window** you open in VS Code (**Terminal > New Terminal**) will automatically <span class='important'>run on the remote host rather than locally</span>.

-You can also use the `code` command line from this same terminal window to perform a number of operations such as opening a new file or folder on the remote host.
+You can also use the <span class='definition'>`code` command line</span> from this same terminal window to perform a number of operations such as opening a new file or folder on the remote host.
 Type `code --help` to see all the options available from the command line.

 ![Using the code CLI](images/ssh/code-command-in-terminal.png)

 ## Debugging on the SSH host

-Once you are connected to a remote host, you can use VS Code's debugger in the same way you would when running the application locally.
+Once you are connected to a remote host, you can use <span class='important'>VS Code's debugger in the same way you would when running the application locally</span>.
 For example, if you select a launch configuration in `launch.json` and start debugging (`kb(workbench.action.debug.start)`), the application will start on remote host and attach the debugger to it.

 See the [debugging](/docs/editor/debugging.md) documentation for details on configuring VS Code's debugging features in `.vscode/launch.json`.

 ## SSH host-specific settings

-VS Code's local user settings are also reused when you are connected to an SSH host.
+VS Code's <span class='important'>local user settings are also reused</span> when you are connected to an SSH host.
 While this keeps your user experience consistent, you may want to vary some of these settings between your local machine and each host.
-Fortunately, once you have connected to a host, you can also set host-specific settings by running the **Preferences: Open Remote Settings** command from the Command Palette (`kbstyle(F1)`) or by selecting on the **Remote** tab in the Settings editor.
+Fortunately, once you have connected to a host, you can also set <span class='definition'>host-specific settings</span> by running the **Preferences: Open Remote Settings** command from the Command Palette (`kbstyle(F1)`) or by selecting on the **Remote** tab in the Settings editor.
 These will override any local settings you have in place whenever you connect to the host.

 ![Host-specific settings tab](images/ssh/ssh-settings.png)

 ## Working with local tools

-The Remote - SSH extension does not provide direct support for sync'ing source code or using local tools with content on a remote host.
+The Remote - SSH extension does not provide direct support for <span class='definition'>sync'ing source code</span> or <span class='definition'>using local tools with content on a remote host</span>.
 However, there are two ways to do this using common tools that will work with most Linux hosts.
 Specifically, you can:

 1. [Mount the remote filesystem using SSHFS](/docs/remote/troubleshooting.md#using-sshfs-to-access-files-on-your-remote-host).
 2. [Sync files to/from the remote host to your local machine using `rsync`](/docs/remote/troubleshooting.md#using-rsync-to-maintain-a-local-copy-of-your-source-code).

-SSHFS is the most convenient option and does not require any file sync'ing.
+<span class='definition'>SSHFS</span> is the most convenient option and does not require any file sync'ing.
 However, performance will be significantly slower than working through VS Code, so it is best used for single file edits and uploading/downloading content.
-If you need to use an application that bulk reads/write to many files at once (like a local source control tool), rsync is a better choice.
+If you need to use an application that bulk reads/write to many files at once (like a local source control tool), <span class='definition'>rsync</span> is a better choice.

 ## Known limitations

 ### Remote - SSH limitations

 - Using key based authentication is strongly recommended.
 Passwords and other tokens entered for [alternate authentication methods](/docs/remote/troubleshooting.md#enabling-alternate-ssh-authentication-methods) are not saved.
-- Alpine Linux and non-glibc based Linux SSH hosts are not supported.
+- Alpine Linux and <span class='definition'>non-glibc based Linux SSH hosts</span> are not supported.
 - Older (community supported) Linux distributions require workarounds to install the [needed prerequisites](/docs/remote/linux.md).
-- PuTTY is not supported on Windows.
+- <span class='definition'>PuTTY</span> is not supported on Windows.
-- If you clone a Git repository using SSH and your SSH key has a passphrase, VS Code's pull and sync features may hang when running remotely.
+- If you clone a Git repository using SSH and <span class='definition'>your SSH key has a passphrase</span>, VS Code's <span class='important'>pull and sync features may hang when running remotely</span>.
 Either use an SSH key without a passphrase, clone using HTTPS, or run `git push` from the command line to work around the issue.
-- Local proxy settings are not reused on the remote host, which can prevent extensions from working unless the appropriate proxy information is configured on the remote host (for example global `HTTP_PROXY` or `HTTPS_PROXY` environment variables with the appropriate proxy information).
+- <span class='definition'>Local proxy settings</span> are not reused on the remote host, which can prevent extensions from working unless the appropriate proxy information is configured on the remote host (for example global `HTTP_PROXY` or `HTTPS_PROXY` environment variables with the appropriate proxy information).
 - See [here for a list of active issues](https://aka.ms/vscode-remote/ssh/issues) related to SSH.

 ### Docker Extension limitations

-While the Docker extension can run both remotely and locally, if it is already installed locally, you will be unable to install on a remote SSH host without first uninstalling it locally.
+While the Docker extension can run both remotely and locally, if it is already installed locally, <span class='definition'>you will be unable to install on a remote SSH host without first uninstalling it locally</span>.
 We will address this problem in a future VS Code release.

 ### Extension limitations

-Many extensions will work on remote SSH hosts without modification.
+<span class='important'>Many extensions will work on remote SSH hosts without modification</span>.
 However, in some cases, certain features may require changes.
 If you run into an extension issue, there is [a summary of common problems and solutions](/docs/remote/troubleshooting.md#extension-tips) that you can mention to the extension author when reporting the issue.

-In addition, some extensions installed on ARMv7l (AArch322) / ARMv8l (AArch64) devices may not work due to native modules or runtimes in the extension that only support x86_64.
+In addition, some extensions installed on ARMv7l (AArch322) / ARMv8l (AArch64) devices may not work due to <span class='definition'>native modules or runtimes in the extension</span> that only support x86_64.
 In these cases, the extensions would need to opt-in to supporting these platforms by compiling / including binaries for ARMv7l / ARMv8l.

 ## Common questions